Hello World Demo

 - Help with debugging your code in real-time, where you can program it to blink different patterns based on what code is executing.

-The goal of the LED Blinker application is to provide a basic example of how to build your own application on Omega2.
+The goal of the LED Blinker application is to provide a basic example of how to write your own application on Omega2.
 This will show and provide the basic building blocks needed to create your own unique applications.

 For this example, a user programmable LED is available on the following GPIO pins: